pllab/cs162-tutorials/1-hello-scala-world.md

 scala>
 ```
-This is yet another console, this time one in Scala.
+This is yet another console, this time one for using Scala as an interpreter.
+You can try out snippets of Scala code here, before deciding to include them in your code for good.
 From here, we can call any Scala code directly, so we could try out any expression:

 ```sbt
 scala> 3+3